KittMedia/svg-smilies/README.md

 Tests
 -----

-The smilies are tested in Chrome and Firefox on Windows and in Safari on Mac OS X.
+The smilies are tested in Chrome, Firefox and Internet Explorer on Windows 10 and in Safari on Mac OS X.
+Edge is not officially supported due to a poor SVG rendering.

 Contribute
 ----------